TimeleapLabs/SolidQuery/README.md

 solution for the Ethereum blockchain, allowing seamless integration with your DApps.

+This [demo](https://solidquery-library-demo.vercel.app/) stores and indexes all its data on the Arbitrum mainnet.
+The generated contract is deployed as-is, with no modifications.

 ## Key Features

 - **Custom Schema Generation:** Define your data structure using YAML and let